App2App API

 }

-For requests other than Auth, there is also the result object in the response.
-You can use the tx_hash in the result object to check the transaction status at Klaytnscope.
-If the status in result reads pending, it means that the transaction has been confirmed by the user in Klip, but is still being processed on Klaytn.
-Normally, you should be able to see it in a few seconds. success is returned when the request is successful, and fail은 when the request is unsuccessful.
+For requests other than `Auth`, there is also the `result` object in the response.
+You can use the `tx_hash` in the `result` object to check the transaction status at [Klaytnscope](https://scope.klaytn.com/).
+If the `status` in `result` reads `pending`, it means that the transaction has been confirmed by the user in Klip, but is still being processed on Klaytn.
+Normally, you should be able to see it in a few seconds. `success` is returned when the request is successful, and `fail`은 when the request is unsuccessful.

-Get Additional Information
+## Get Additional Information

 To be able to send Cards in a BApp, you often need to retrieve the user's list of Cards and obtain the ID.
 You can retrieve the Card list of a user using the EOA obtained from the Auth request and the contract address as parameters.